Mylo19984/fpl-data-pipeline/README.md

 # fpl-data-pipeline

 This project is made to automatize analysis of the fantasy premier league data from https://fantasy.premierleague.com site.
-Since I am huge fan of fantasy/real life gaming, my goal is to make the git project which can help players all around the world to optimize their ppl decision making.
+Since I am huge fan of fantasy/real life gaming, my goal is to make the git project which can help players all around the world to optimize theirs fpl decision making.

 Final user will get the overview of the best performing players in the current season.